This article will outline and describe what you need to know before you go out and start buying turtles. Some of this just might surprise you.

 However, the average turtle lives from 20 to 40 years and as such will not only be around for a long time but also require a lot of time, effort and care.

-What to Look for When Buying Turtles
+What You Need to Know When Buying Turtles

 Turtles are not ‘set it and forget it’ pets.